 - Wooden flags and other wall art

-- Table runners
+- Stylized table runners

 For more perfect finishing touches, keep your eye out for great period antiques for your walls and shelves.
 With Americana kitchen décor, you are only limited by your imagination.
 The idea is to create a family friendly, comfortable room - there are no hard and fast rules.
-This is one interior design style that welcomes clever clutter - think of the kind of kitchen in which children's drawings look right at home on the refrigerator.